Jesse Roper

 Jesse Roper (born 1982) is a Canadian blues musician from Victoria, British Columbia, Canada.

 Early life

 Jesse Roper was born and raised in the rural community of Metchosin, British Columbia.
-He first started playing the guitar at age six when his father bought him a guitar after he had showed interest in playing.
+He first started playing the guitar at age six when his father bought him a guitar after he had shown interest in playing.
 Roper did not, however, perform on stage until his late-twenties due to a fear of public performance.
 "I was scared to go on stage or play in front of people," he stated in 2014.
 "My buddies in high school all knew I played guitar, but I kind of hid it away.
 I had no desire to play in a band.
 It was very closeted for me."
 Before deciding to pursue a career as a professional musician Roper worked at various jobs, including working as a painter for eight years, but found that he "was busy, but wasn't happy."